boardfish/remote_record/README.md

 If you're using `remote_all` or `remote_where` to fetch using your API, that'll automatically use this behind the scenes, then set `attrs` to the response value.

+### Finding a record without having its canonical ID

+On many platforms, you might find yourself searching for users by email or username.
+Those aren't canonical IDs - they could change.
+But searching for them by either of those things is a safe bet as a user, nine times out of ten.

+Similarly, you (or your users) might not always have a remote resource's ID upfront.
+You might, however, have something unique enough to discern it from other records, like a user-facing ID.
+A good example is a pull request reference on GitHub - using the repo name, owner's username, and pull request ID, you can find a pull request.

+Of course, that shouldn't be your canonical source, because two of those things could change.
+You could change your username, and you could rename the repo.
+But it's useful to be able to search by those things, right?

+Implement `find_by` on your remote_record class, and RemoteRecord will use it.
+If you don't, RemoteRecord will fall back to `remote_where`.
+This takes the same params as other class-level RemoteRecord methods, including an auth proc.